Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/V3/CCP_README.md

 3. Data Collection Rule - Specify, what data should be collected, how to transform that data, and where to send it.
 4. Tables (Optional) - Stores your data logs.

-#### Note: Each of this files depend on mapping with other files which is specified in "How to Use ?" section of this document.
-Eg: Data definition file should have a mapping with Data poller file.
-Data poller file should have a mapping with DCR file.
-DCR file should have a mapping with Tables file.
-Tables file is optional and so, if there is no mapping from DCR with table then remove the "outputStream" property from "DCR" file.

 ## How to Use ?
 1. In Data input file under Azure-Sentinel/Solutions, open the solution you want to add a CCP connector.
 2. Open data input file and under "Data Connectors" array object add a path to new dataConnectorDefinition file.